Rockland

 Designated anchoring areas are shown on the Rockland chart, and there is ample space for anchoring.
 Tucked behind the breakwater, up near Jameson Point, is the best option, but in settled weather the anchorage in the south corner is good, too.
 In our experience the harbor has a sticky mud bottom that grabs hold of both your anchor and its chain.

-• The Public Landing is south of the Coast Guard station, and dock space is available on a first come, first served basis at $2.50/foot/night.
+• The Public Landing is south of the Coast Guard station, and dock space is available on a first come, first served basis at $2.50/foot including appendages/night.
 Water is $5.
 Dinghies can be tied up free if you’re on a town mooring or, if not, free for two hours or $5 per day.
-The city maintains 20 rental moorings ($50) and the Harbormaster, Molly Eddy, can be reached at 207-594-0312 or VHF 9, 11, and 16.
+The city maintains 20 rental moorings ($50/day, $200/week) and the Harbormaster, Molly Eddy, can be reached at 207-594-0312 or VHF 9, 11, and 16.
 Email is [email protected].
 She will hold mail and packages for cruisers.
 Address mail, UPS or FedEx to the recipient c/o Molly Eddy, Harbormaster, 270 Pleasant St., Rockland, ME 04841.
 Note that the city does not accept advance reservations in order not to compete with private firms.
 Tokens for showers at the public landing are $2 for 8 minutes, and there is one washer ($1.50) and dryer (pay $1.00 at the office) in the building as well.
 The public landing has a free pump-out (depending on dock space), WiFi is available near the office, and Molly can also assist with locating short- or long-term parking.
 Office hours are Monday-Friday, 8:00 to 4:00, closed on holidays.
+Theoretically they are open every day in the summer, but with fluctuating hours due to staffing issues.

 • Rockland Yacht Club was founded in 1928 and is located in the white building that looks like a lighthouse, shared with the Harbormaster.
 The Club and Public Landing facilities flow together in this shared space.
 RYC operates a harbor-wide launch service, $10 per passenger per ride, credit cards only, and they have a few rental moorings, which the launch driver can arrange.
 They monitor VHF Ch.
 9; cell 207-233-2800.

-• Journey’s End Marina is a large facility with full services in facilities both north and south of the Coast Guard station; they have two rental moorings this year ($50) in addition to dockage.
-Rates are $3.00/foot/day for vessels up to 45′ and $4.00 for vessels 46’+.
+• Journey’s End Marina is a large facility with full services in facilities both north and south of the Coast Guard station; they have two rental moorings this year ($60) in addition to dockage.
+Rates are $3.75/foot/day for vessels up to 45′ and $5.25 for vessels 46’+.
 Power is available in 30, 50 and 100 amp, and they’re proud of their longer ramps that are well lit and less steep at low tide.
 There are five showers, five bathrooms, and laundry (two washers, two dryers) with 24-hour access.
 Contact at VHF 9, 18; 207-594-0400, ext.
 146; or [email protected].

 • Knight Marine Service, next to the Maine State Ferry Terminal, is a full-service boat yard offering travelift hauling and storage.
 They offer dockage ($60/night for boats up to 80′ or $10/hour for short-term day dockage), fuel, water, ice, WiFi, a chandlery, showers and laundry.
 Contact by phone at 207-594-4068 or [email protected].
 During the season the dock phone is 207-691-2175 to reach Dale, and they monitor Ch.
 9.